ElmarJ/casual-uva.nl/pages/contact.md

 layout: layouts/contact.njk
 title: Get in touch
 metaDescription: This is a sample meta description.
 If one is not present in your page/post's front matter, the default metadata.desciption will be used instead.
-section: contact2
+section: contact
 date: 2018-01-01
-permalink: /contact2/index.html
+permalink: /contact/index.html
-# eleventyNavigation:
+eleventyNavigation:
-#  key: Contact
+ key: Contact
-#  order: 3
+ order: 3
 ---

 Join email distribution list: https://lists.riseup.net/www/subscribe/casualuva